 Our Mission

 Our mission is to foster the intellectual and personal growth of students from all backgrounds who are applying for nationally competitive awards.
-By incorporating faculty, staff, and administrators into the recruitment, endorsement, and advising processes, ONSF engages the entire university community in promoting the campus fellowships culture and celebrating the excellence of UConn students.
+By incorporating faculty, staff, and administrators into the recruitment, endorsement, and advising processes, the Office of National Scholarships and Fellowships (ONSF) engages the entire university community in promoting the campus fellowships culture and celebrating the excellence of UConn students.

 Rhodes Scholar Wanjiku Gatheru ’20 (CAHNR)